 PNRA verifies the licensee's programs to collect and analyze operating experience through reviews of licensee event reports and by inspections.
 PNRA is the contact point to the IAEA IRS and Nuclear Events Web Based System (NEWS) and the licensee's relevant personnel have access to these systems.
 PNRA encourages the licensee to benefit from relevant international operating experience at other nuclear installations to enhance safety and reliability.
+PNRA oversight also includes verification of licensee's program of recording and reporting near misses and utilization of these near misses to take timely corrective action so that they may not lead to significant event at the plant and at the other similar nuclear power plants within the country.
+The results and evaluation of the recorded near misses are mostly helpful in revising the plant procedures and practices.

-PNRA feels that effective use of OEF is essential to maintain and improve safety of nuclear installations.
-Along with licensee, the same activity has to be performed by PNRA to support its functions, responsibilities and missions.
+PNRA believes that effective use of OEF is essential to maintain and improve safety of nuclear installations.
+Along with licensee, the same activity has been performed by PNRA to support its functions, responsibilities and missions.
 The theme and intentions of learning and implementation of lessons extracted from previous events are to adopt a safety conscious approach so that recurrence of such events is controlled.
 Working on this theme, PNRA started a formal program of evaluation of international OEF received at PNRA from nuclear industry around the globe including INES, IRS and information received from other regulatory bodies of the world.
 The program comprises evaluation of international OEF and issuance of reports on biannual basis along with its dissemination to relevant stakeholders including operators of NPP.